danialkeimasi/whoknows-template-manager-server/README.md

 ## Template Manager
-a flask server that implements API and functionality for writing and testing templates and generating question from them, that used in a question game named whoknows
+this repository contains a flask server that implements API and functionality for writing and testing templates and generating question from them, that used in a question game named whoknows

 ## How to install?
 Setting up is simple, just follow these steps.

-#### Python :
+### Python :

 1. Install python and pip and git:
 ```sh